newlandsvalley/midi-player/README.md

     NoteOff  channel pitch velocity

 The tempo setting alters the effect of the number of _ticks_ taken by each note (see later).
-In the NoteOn and NoteOff messages, channel is ignored and can be set to any integer value, pitch is the [MIDI pitch number](http://newt.phys.unsw.edu.au/jw/notes.html) and velocity (related to gain) is a numbert between 0 and 127.
+In the NoteOn and NoteOff messages, channel is ignored and can be set to any integer value, pitch is the [MIDI pitch number](http://newt.phys.unsw.edu.au/jw/notes.html) and velocity (related to gain) is a number between 0 and 127.
 This is then built into a MidiMessage:

     MidiMessage = (Ticks, MidiEvent)

-It is often convenient to produce both a NoteOn and NoteOff for each note where there is no time delta time (in Ticks) for the NoteOn, but a positive time for NoteOff.
+It is often convenient to produce both a NoteOn and NoteOff for each note where there is no delta time (in Ticks) for the NoteOn, but a positive time for NoteOff.
 This value is worked out from the duration  of the note and the tempo and is sufficient to set the pace of the tune at a regular tempo.So, if the note lasts a full beat, set this to 480, if half a beat, set it to 240 and so on.

 Finally, the overall MIDI track is represented like this: